MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pairwise-dist-fl.md

 Calculate distances between pairs of entites based on multiple nominal and numerical variables.

-The function `pairwise_dist_fl()`calculates multivariate distance between datapoints belonging to the same partition, taking into account nominal and numerical variables.
+The function `pairwise_dist_fl()` calculates multivariate distance between datapoints belonging to the same partition, taking into account nominal and numerical variables.
-- All string fields are considered nominal variables; the distance is equal to 1 if the values are different, and 0 if they are the same.
+- All string fields (besides entity and partition names) are considered nominal variables; the distance is equal to 1 if the values are different, and 0 if they are the same.
 - All numerical fields are considered numerical variables.
 They are normalized by transforming to z-scores and the distance is calculated as absolute value of the difference.
-The total multivariate distance between datapoints is calculated as the sum of distances between variables.
+The total multivariate distance between datapoints is calculated as the average of distances between variables.

-[TBD] Suggested usage XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+Distance close to 0 means that the entities are very similar and distance above 1 means they are very different.
+In the same way, entity with average distance close to or above 1 indicates that it is different from many other entities in the partition - thus indicating potential outlier.

+The output of the function is pairwise distances between entities under the same partition.
+It can be used as is to look for similar or different pairs (e.g. entities with minimal distant share many common features), easily transoformed to a distance matrix (as shown in the usage sample below) or used as input for clustering or outlier detection algorithms.

 > [!NOTE]
 > This function is a [UDF (user-defined function)](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).